dflock/duncanlock.net/content/posts/tech/comprehensive-linux-backups-with-etckeeper-backupninja.rst

 If you don't have bzr installed it will fail to initialize the bzr repo, so you can just run the second one.

-The only weird thing about running etckeeper is that it keeps its git repo inside ``/etc`` (which is fine) - but it means that it runs as root which takes a bit of getting used to if you're going to use it manually.
+One thing to know about running etckeeper is that it keeps its git repo inside ``/etc`` (which is fine) - but this means it runs as root - which takes a bit of getting used to if you're going to use it manually.
 You will also need to setup at least a minimal git config for the root user:

 .. code-block:: bash

-    sudo -s
+    sudo su -
-    git config --global user.name "Duncan Lock"
+    git config --global user.name "Your Name"
     git config --global user.email duncan.lock@gmail.com
+    exit

 Once you've done that you can check everything in: